DeRozan Named Eastern Conference Player of The Week | Toronto Raptors

 DeRozan Named Eastern Conference Player of The Week

-The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played December 12-18.
-This is the second time DeRozan has earned the honour this season (Nov.
-7-13) and the third time overall in his eight-year career.
+The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played November 7-13.
+This is the second time DeRozan has earned the honour (last: Dec.
+7-13, 2015) and joins Kyle Lowry, Chris Bosh and Vince Carter as the only players in team history to win the award multiple times.

-DeRozan led the NBA last week averaging 31.5 points and shot .605 (46-for-76) from the field in four games.
-He also averaged 4.5 rebounds and 3.5 assists in the week.
-DeRozan led the Raptors in all four games scoring at least 30 points and shooting .500 or better from the field as the team posted a 3-1 record.

-DeRozan began the week with a game-high 30 points in a 122-100 win December 12 versus Milwaukee.
-He shot a perfect 15-for-15 at the free throw line, marking the second time this season he has a perfect free throw shooting game with 10 or more attempts.
-DeRozan recorded 31 points during the Raptors’123-114 win December 14 at Philadelphia, playing only the first three quarters.
-He followed up with 34 points in a 125-121 loss December 16 versus Atlanta.
-DeRozan finished the week posting a game-high 31 points December 18 at Orlando, helping the Raptors tie the franchise record with a fifth consecutive road victory.
+DeRozan led the Raptors with 37 points November 9 at Oklahoma City, shooting 13-for-22 from the field and 11-for-15 at the free throw line as the Raptors handed the Thunder its first home loss of the season, 112-102.
+He continued the road trip with 34 points on 14-for-26 shooting November 11 at Charlotte as the Raptors defeated the then-Eastern Conference leading Hornets, 113-111.
+DeRozan finished the week scoring a team-high 33 points along, with a season-high seven rebounds, November 12 as the Raptors defeated New York, 118-107, at Air Canada Centre.

-DeRozan, a native of Compton, California, currently leads the Eastern Conference in scoring (28.4 points) and field goals made (274).
-DeRozan was selected ninth overall by Toronto in the 2009 NBA Draft and recently became the team’s all-time leader in games played and needs 74 points to become the team’s all-time leading scorer.
+DeRozan, a native of Compton, California, currently leads the NBA in scoring (34.0 points) and field goals made (115).
+He also has an NBA-best eight 30-point games and is tied with New Orleans’ Anthony Davis and Oklahoma City’s Russell Westbrook with two 40-point games this season.
+DeRozan was selected ninth overall by Toronto in the 2009 NBA Draft and ranks second in franchise history with 9,742 points and 530 games played.